getodk/central-backend/docs/api.md

 + instanceName: `village third house` (string, optional) - The `instanceName`, if any, given by the Submission XML in the metadata section.
 + submitterId: `23` (number, required) - The ID of the `Actor` (`App User`, `User`, or `Public Link`) that submitted this `Submission`.
 + deviceId: `imei:123456` (string, optional) - The self-identified `deviceId` of the device that collected the data, sent by it upon submission to the server.
 On overall ("logical") submission requests, the initial submission `deviceId` will be returned here.
 For specific version listings of a submission, the value associated with the submission of that particular version will be given.
 + userAgent: `Enketo/3.0.4` (string, optional) - The self-identified `userAgent` of the device that collected the data, sent by it upon submission to the server.
-On overall ("logical") submission requests, the initial submission `deviceId` will be returned here.
-For specific version listings of a submission, the value associated with the submission of that particular version will be given.
 + reviewState: `approved` (Submission Review State, optional) - The current review state of the submission.
 + createdAt: `2018-01-19T23:58:03.395Z` (string, required) - ISO date format.
 The time that the server received the Submission.
 + updatedAt: `2018-03-21T12:45:02.312Z` (string, optional) - ISO date format. `null` when the Submission is first created, then updated when the Submission's XML data or metadata is updated.

 ## Extended Submission (Submission)
 + submitter (Actor, required) - The full details of the `Actor` that submitted this `Submission`.
 + formVersion: `1.0` (string, optional) - The version of the form the submission was initially created against.
+Only returned with specific Submission Version requests.

 ## Submission Attachment (object)
 + name: `myfile.mp3` (string, required) - The name of the file as specified in the Submission XML.